Intuitive Machines, Inc. research snapshot

 NASA contract momentum setup

-Watch for LUNR to hold above $14 support and break through the $22 to $25 resistance zone on high volume following a major NASA award or successful mission milestone.
-A catalyst-driven breakout would open a run toward the $35 area.
+Watch for LUNR to hold above $11.20 support and to reclaim the $14 to $15 zone on high volume following a major NASA award, a successful IM-3 or Altus-1 milestone, or a positive Q2 2026 report on August 13.
+A catalyst-driven move through the 20-day average near $14.19 would open a run toward the $19 to $23 resistance cluster.

 Define the invalidation level before entry.
-A close below $14 or a failed mission would negate the setup and suggest the stock returns toward single digits.
+A close below $11.20 or a failed mission would negate the setup and suggest the stock returns toward single digits near the 52-week low.

 Mean-reversion setup

-If LUNR pulls back toward the $10 to $12 area without fundamental deterioration (no mission failures, NASA contracts intact), the stock may offer a high-risk entry for traders comfortable with extreme volatility.
+If LUNR pulls back toward the $11 to $12 support area without fundamental deterioration, such as intact contracts and no mission failures, the stock may offer a high-risk entry for traders comfortable with extreme volatility and the August 13 earnings report.

 Position sizing is critical.
-LUNR can move 20-30% on a single news item.
-Never risk more than a small percentage of capital on a single position.
+LUNR can move 20% to 30% on a single news item.
+Never risk more than a small percentage of capital on a single position, and treat the August 13 Q2 2026 report as a major event risk.

 Fundamental monitor

-Keep scenario ranges updated after each NASA contract announcement and quarterly report.
-The stock can gap 15-25% on contract news regardless of technical levels.
+Keep scenario ranges updated after each NASA contract announcement, mission update, and quarterly report.
+The stock can gap sharply on contract news regardless of technical levels.

 Investment research summary